adamsoliev/Ganymede/compiler/README.md

 - Type checking

 ## Intermediate Representation
 [LLVM IR](https://llvm.org/docs/LangRef.html).
-LLVM IR is a SSA based language that can represent 'all' modern high-level language constructs cleanly.
+It is a SSA based language that can represent 'all' modern high-level language constructs cleanly.
 It follows 'three address code' form and, hence, maps nicely to RISC-V assembly.

 ## Optimizers
 Each optimization pass takes in IR and returns optimized IR